wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Introduction.md

   >
   > - The creator of a group is automatically a **Group Admin**.
   > - A **Group Admin** has always permissions to create groups.
-- **Wix Groups Manager**: Member, Wix App or third party application with full management permissions.
-The site owners are always **Wix Groups Managers**.
+- **Wix Groups Manager**: Member, Wix user, or Wix app with full management permissions.
+Wix users are always **Wix Groups Managers**.